 First, select the desired layers and adjust their color scales and histograms.
 Next, press the Export button.
 The Export dialog appears.
-From there, you can request to export the Current Active Layers.
+From there, you can request to export the Current View.

 A multi-band, full spatial resolution, orthorectified GeoTIFF (16-bit), projected into the local UTM zone, perfect for importing into GIS applications like ArcMap or QGIS.
-The image contains four to five bands, depending on the source data (Sequoia or RedEdge respectively).
+The image contains five bands.

 The band order is: Blue, Green, Red, RedEdge, and Near-Infrared.
 Since most applications expect the first three bands of each image to be RGB, the band order may need to be adjusted within the application to visualize the natural color bands appropriately (switch bands one and three: BGR -> RGB).